cybrum/QtAndroidTemplateApp/README.md

 4.Toast

 Instructions:
-1.In .pro file, replace android--1 with target android version. e.g:- android-25
+1.In .pro.user file, replace android--1 with target android version. e.g:- android-25
 2.In AndroidManifest file change orientation to portrait, if you don't want to be rotated.
 3.Add Application icon in Android.xml
 4.Use proper scaling factor based on Screen density.